Teaching English in Korean Public vs. Private Schools

 Demand for online English education is exploding among students based in Korea.
-As a result, several English teaching companies catering specifically to Korean English language learners are seeking native English speaking applicants to fill a large number of online English teaching vacancies.
+As a result, several English teaching companies catering specifically to Korean English language learners are seeking fluent English-speaking applicants to fill a large number of online English teaching vacancies.

-If you have the necessary skills and experience (such as a bachelor’s degree and a TEFL certificate), now’s the perfect time to apply to teach English online!
+If you have the necessary skills and experience (such as a bachelor’s degree and a TEFL certificate), apply for online English teaching jobs in Korea.

 Teaching Benefits in Korea

 |Basic Benefits||Public School Jobs in Korea||Private School Jobs in Korea|